Could Dinosaurs Have Become Intelligent? Evolution, Speculation, and the Exaverse

 Explore the Exaverse

-If you are interested how this alternate evolutionary path shapes the world of the Exaverse, you can explore The World of the Exaverse, which explains how the sentient dinosaurs known as Exadons built their civilization.
+If you want to see how this alternate evolutionary path shapes the world of the Exaverse, explore The World of the Exaverse, which explains how the sentient dinosaurs known as Exadons built their civilization.

 Will you help save the Exadons?